 If you hike along any of Awenda’s beautiful trails after a rainy day, you are very likely to come across several different species of fungi.
 There are close to 200 different species of fungi found in the park!
 However, we only see a very small part of an individual fungus sitting on the forest floor.
 The mushrooms, polypores, corals and puffballs you can see are analogous to “an apple on a tree.”
 These above ground structures contain the spores, which are similar to plant seeds that can be spread by various means to extend the range of a fungus.

-Mushrooms commonly sprout at the side of a trail because the mycelium below are being disturbed by hikers.
-The fungi reacts by reproducing and creating a mushroom in order to spread the spores and move to different areas.
+Mushrooms commonly sprout at the side of a trail because the mycelia below are being disturbed by hikers.
+The fungi react by reproducing and creating mushrooms in order to spread the spores and move to different areas.

 Fungi play many vital roles in the forest ecosystem right here in Awenda.
 From decomposing organic matter to helping trees grow, fungi can be known as the unsung heroes of the forest.
 They are also a very nutritious food source for many different animals including deer, chipmunks, slugs and all sorts of insects.